Alejogb1/job-board/blog-data/533-while-loop-insect-growth-zybooks-problem.md

 So that was a long time ago but still it is clear in my mind This is why it is so important to have clear well formatted and most importantly readable code with the comments because it also helps you when you are debugging and reviewing your own code months later The computer doesn't care about formatting or spacing or comments but your future self surely will

-Okay so back to the code for the insect growth issue here is one final code snippet that includes proper rounding to the nearest integer using the `round()` function:
+ so back to the code for the insect growth issue here is one final code snippet that includes proper rounding to the nearest integer using the `round()` function:

 ```python
 initial_population = 10